Reselling Information: Introduction

-Given this future competition, how can a monopolist gain any surplus at all (without the use of tokens)?
-Her ability to capture rents depends solely on how she conducts her first trade when she is the only one who possesses information.
-We show that a seller-optimal equilibrium necessarily uses delay as a strategy to capture some rents: the seller sets a high price for her first sale of information and designates a particular buyer to be her exclusive ``first buyer.''
+Given this future competition, the monopolist captures rents in a Markovian equilibrium only from her first trade.
+We show that the seller-optimal among these equilibria uses delay as a strategy to capture some rents: the seller gets a high price for her first sale of information and there is a particular buyer designated to be her exclusive ``first buyer.''
 After that first sale, prices converge to $0$.
 Because a designated buyer knows that he, in equilibrium, cannot obtain information from any other source, it is as if he and the seller are negotiating bilaterally for that information, and thus, the price is bounded away from $0$.
 Given this possibility, we show that it is self-enforcing for the seller and every other buyer to disagree until that first sale is made.
 While this strategy offers the seller some surplus, the seller can do this only once.
-Thus, across equilibria, resale severely limits the seller's ability to capture rents.
+Thus, across Markovian equilibria, resale severely limits the seller's ability to capture rents.

-Our solution to this dynamic and multilateral commitment problem combines the scheme identified above with tokens that have no intrinsic value.
-When there are $n_B$ buyers, the seller trades both the information good itself and $n_B-1$ tokens.
-She first sells these $n_B-1$ tokens and then trades the information good exclusively to the buyer who could not buy a token.
-We show that the seller can then appropriate approximately the same surplus from each buyer as if information could not be resold.
+We use this equilibrium to construct our prepayment scheme.
+When there are $n_B$ buyers, the seller trades the information good itself and also collects prepayments.
+She first collects prepayments from $n_B-1$ buyers and then trades the information good exclusively to the buyer who did not prepay before the others.
+We show that the seller can then appropriate approximately the same surplus from each buyer as if she were bargaining bilaterally with each and information could not be resold.

 Here is the strategic logic.
-Each buyer knows that he must either buy a token or be the exclusive first information good buyer.
-In the latter case, he gives up substantial surplus to the seller.
-Buying a token avoids this latter case, and lets him obtain information in the future at a price of approximately $0$.
-Thus, in equilibrium, the token becomes almost as valuable as information itself.
-Because these tokens are scarce, the seller extracts the value of the token from each buyer.
+Each buyer knows that he must either prepay or be the exclusive first information good buyer.
+In the latter case, he gives up substantial surplus to the seller, as in the seller-preferred Markovian equilibrium.
+Prepaying avoids this latter case, and lets him obtain information in the future at a price of approximately $0$.
+Thus, in equilibrium, prepayment becomes almost as valuable as information itself.
+Because prepayment opportunities are scarce, the seller extracts the entire seller's share of the value of prepayment from each buyer.
 The seller herself faces no incentive to deviate and sell information early because it impedes her ability to extract surplus from future buyers.